Real TV

-Synopsis

-Real TV usually showed home and amateur video.
-The types of incidents portrayed were often daring rescues, escapes, stunts, and accidents.
-Clips containing violence or injury were not shown often.
-The clips had a narration provided by the host of the show, and were commonly set to a soundtrack to heighten the drama.
-Other clips have included TV show bloopers, human interest stories, and inventions.

 Hosts

-The show was hosted by John Daly (no relation to the golfer of the same name, or the game show host) from its beginning in 1996 through 2000, with Beau Weaver announcing until 1999.
+The show was hosted by John Daly from the show's inception in 1996 through 2000, with Beau Weaver announcing until 1999.
 During Daly's run, the series was presented in the style of a newsmagazine, with show correspondents reporting further surrounding information and profiles beyond the video clips.
 Featured correspondents included Sibila Vargas, Michael Brownlee, John Johnston, Lisa G., and Ellen K. William B. Davis, best known as Cigarette Smoking Man from the sci-fi TV series The X-Files, also made occasional appearances.

 In season 4 of the show, he was joined by Kristen Eykel, and Mitch Lewis became the announcer.

 When Daly and Eykel left, Ahmad Rashad took over for them until the show's end.
 Rashad's version of Real TV had a new set, introduction, and announcer.
 It also became more of a generic video presentation show without surrounding correspondents, and any extra profiles on the subjects done by off-camera producers.
 It also targeted towards younger viewers, featuring more extreme sports footage, and less focus on human interest stories and celebrities.
 The show was cancelled in 2001 and while most markets aired reruns until September 6, 2002, some replaced it with the weekly series Maximum Exposure (which was produced under the RTV News banner).

-Segments

-Clip segments

-Various segments were incorporated into the episodes, primarily serving to connect featured videos of a similar theme.
-A recurring segment was "Quick Clips," which showcased a series of brief video highlights featuring remarkable footage.
-Each episode of Daly's iteration included the "Real TV Quiz," which typically presented video clips of celebrities prior to their rise to fame, inviting viewers to identify them during the commercial break.
-For instance, Loni Anderson appeared in a 1970s TV commercial before she transitioned to being a blonde, prompting viewers to guess the identity of the talent in the quick clip.
-Announcer Beau Weaver narrated the quiz during the first several weeks of the show's run, after which Daly assumed the role for the remainder of the first season and throughout the second and third seasons.
-In the first season of Real TV, the quiz was positioned before the latter half of the show.
-However, it was relocated to the conclusion of the show at the beginning of the second season in the fall of 1997, with the finale of the third season marking the last episode of Real TV featuring the "Real TV Quiz."